-Last updated on December 10th, 2010 at 12:07 pm
+Last updated on January 12th, 2024 at 01:35 pm

-I was really looking forward to having him home for a week long visit (he usually comes home for the weekend).
+I was really looking forward to having him home for a week-long visit–he usually comes home for the weekend.
 It didn’t take long before all the painful memories rushed back in, leaving my soul cloaked with grief once again.
 I was racked with uncontrollable tears, and I felt my already scarred heart take another hit.

-But I must go on for Jackson’s sake, and not let him in on the personal hell that has invaded my very being.
+But I must go on for Jackson’s sake and not let him in on the personal hell that has invaded my very being.

 I must focus solely on him –